 In light of 2020 and social distancing measures, you may not have the opportunity to attend a NaNoWriMo event in person.
 I know I won’t be going to any.

 But that doesn’t mean you have to write alone!
-There are plenty of Discord servers to join.
+There are plenty of Discord servers to join, both for NaNoWriMo and otherwise.
 Discord is a free program to chat with other people via voice and text options.

 Online communities can not only provide a schedule for writing sprints, but they can also provide some accountability and energy to hit your writing goals.

 If you don’t want a traditional timer, you can also create a variety of 15-minute playlists to serve as timers for your writing sprints.

 Just start the music, then write until the music stops playing!